 Note: It may take a minute or two for the LCPs to notice that they are able to connect to the server and activate themselves.
 All of the alternate LCPs should transition to disconnected state, meaning that they have successfully contacted the server.
 Do not proceed until they all transition to disconnected.
 A state of inactive means that the LCP has not contacted the server, so if the state remains inactive for more than a couple of minutes, the LCP may be having problems connecting to the server.

-iii.
+- 7. Stop Openvault on node2: - a.
 Stop all DCPs and LCPs on node2:

 '''

 node2# ov_stop

 '''